 “Nice meeting you, Gertrude,” said Elektra.

 We went down the steps, down the bluestone path, through the gate and onto the sidewalk.
-We turned down North Street and walked quietly across it and up Perry.
+We turned down North Street and crossed it at the corner.

 As we reached the other side Elektra said, “Who is that madwoman?
 With her Ayn Rand?”

 “She’s a novelist,” I said.